lend-invest/react-flexi-table/README.md

 FlexTable uses FlexBox to present the table.

-A custom uuid is created for each table so the
+A custom uuid is created for each table so if there is multiple FlexiTables on on page, it doesn't get confused about which table it needs to calculate and manipulate styles for.

 ### What doesn't flexi table do?